 AVID - Amplifying Voices of Inmates with Disabilities

-Rachael Seevers joined Disability Rights Washington as a staff attorney in 2013 and has been a program attorney for DRW’s Amplifying Voices of Inmates with Disabilities (AVID) Program since 2014.
+Rachael Seevers joined Disability Rights Washington as an attorney in 2013 and has been a program attorney for DRW’s Amplifying Voices of Inmates with Disabilities (AVID) Program since 2014.
 Her work with AVID focuses on individual and systemic advocacy in Washington’s state prisons and the Special Commitment Center.
 Rachael also engages in routine and targeted monitoring in these correctional and treatment settings as well as policy advocacy at the state level to effect larger criminal justice reform in Washington.
-Prior to coming to Disability Rights Washington, Rachael worked as an attorney in New York, with the Special Litigation and Appeals Unit of Mental Hygiene Legal Service, a public interest legal organization dedicated to protecting and advancing the rights of people with mental illness.
-Rachael’s work at MHLS ranged from individual appeals concerning involuntary commitment and medication, to civil rights litigation relating to the provision of care for people with mental illness.
-In New York, Rachael also worked as an adjunct professor at Cardozo Law School, teaching legal writing and lawyering skills to first year law students.
-Rachael graduated cum laude from Brooklyn Law School in 2006, where she was an Edward J. Sparer Public Interest Fellow and an Executive Articles Editor for the Brooklyn Journal of International Law.
-She received her B.A. in Sociology from Wesleyan University in 2001.
+Prior to coming to DRW, Rachael worked at Mental Hygiene Legal Service, a public interest legal organization in New York dedicated to protecting and advancing the rights of people with mental illness.
+Rachael’s work there ranged from individual appeals concerning involuntary commitment and medication, to civil rights litigation relating to the provision of care for people with mental illness.
+In New York, Rachael was also an adjunct professor at Cardozo Law School, teaching legal writing and lawyering skills to first year law students.
+Rachael graduated cum laude from Brooklyn Law School in 2006.